cachrisman/dom_exercises/ids/README.md

 - Perhaps that's better.
 - Change it back to `img/dom_model.svg` for comparison's sake.

+document.getElementById("diagram").setAttribute('src', `img/dom_basic.png`)
+document.getElementById("diagram").setAttribute('src', `img/dom_model.svg`)

 ## Questions

 - Why do we use `.innerHTML` to change the heading but `.setAttribute` to change the diagram?

+  With .innerHTML you are changing the actual text inside the tag, but with .setAttribute you are changing an attribute (eg src) inside the tag.

 - What was different about the way we changed the `style` of the image from the way we changed its `src`?

+  With changing the style, we added some CSS styling to the already existing image, and with changing the src of the image we were changing the actual html tag (as opposed to adding css)